7th European COST Conference on Artificial Intelligence in Industry and Finance

 A Brief Biography

-Prof. Dr. Patricia Deflorin is Research Director at the Swiss Institute for Entrepreneurship (SIFE) and lecturer at the University of Zurich.
+Prof. Dr. Patricia Deflorin is Research Director at the Swiss Institute for Entrepreneurship (SIFE), FH Graubünden, and lecturer at the University of Zurich.
+Within the NTN Innovation Booster Databooster, she is the co-leader of the focus topic Industry 4.0.
 Her research focus on innovation, supply chain and digital transformation.
 Her area of experience includes the design and implementation of data-based services, the generation and analysis of IoT business models and the identification of necessary technologies for the successful implementation of digital transformation.